telerik/kendo-ui-core/docs/controls/charts/stockchart/data-binding.md

 ### Master and Navigator Data Source

-In this mode the Stock Chart is set up with two data source instances - one for the main chart and one for the Navigator pane.
-See it in action in the [Virtualization demo](http://demos.telerik.com/kendo-ui/financial/virtualization).
+In this mode, the Stock Chart is set up with two data source instances&mdash;one for the main chart (master) and one for the **Navigator** pane (navigator).
+To see it in action, refer to the [demo on virtualization](http://demos.telerik.com/kendo-ui/financial/virtualization).

-This mode makes sense when the service can provide views over the data with different time resolution.
-The Navigator can then load low a resolution preview while the main data source handles the detailed data.
+This mode makes sense when the service is expected to provide views over the data with different time resolution.
+The navigator can then load a low resolution preview while the main data source handles the detailed data.

-The data for the Navigator will be fetched only once and without any filters.
-This can be changed by altering its configuration or calling methods on the DataSource directly.
-The fetched data will be displayed in its entirety in the navigator pane.
+The data for the **Navigator** will be fetched only once and without any filters.
+To change this behavior, alter its configuration or call methods directly on the DataSource.
+The fetched data will be displayed in its entirety in the **Navigator** pane.

 The main data source will be filtered based on the selected date range before being fetched.
-It is recommended to use [server filtering](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#configuration-serverFiltering) to make sure only the visible range data is transferred.
-Even without server filtering, there'll be reduction of the processing time needed by the chart to display the data.
+It is recommended to use [server filtering](/api/javascript/data/datasource#configuration-serverFiltering) to make sure that only the visible range data is transferred.
+Even without applying server filtering, there will be a reduction in the processing time needed by the Chart to display the data.

-Each subsequent pan, zoom and selection operation will update the filters on the main data source and fetch it.
+Each subsequent pan, zoom, and selection operation will update the filters on the main data source and fetch it.

+The example below demonstrates a Stock Chart in the master and navigator data-binding mode.

-##### Example - Master and Navigator Data Source
+##### Example

 ```html
     <div id="stock-chart"></div>